-You may also suftent a request for a payment plan to the Rate Analysis Department via email to RAD-LTSS@time; stole to us.
+You may also submit a request for a payment plan to the Rate Analysis Department via email to: RAD-LTSS@thisc.state.tx.m.
 The request letter must be

-- · printed on the contracted provider's letterhead, - signed by an individual legally responsible for the conduct of the contracted provider, such as the sole proprietor, a partner, a corporate officer, an association officer, a governmental official, or a limited liability company member, and - . scanned and emailed to the Rate Analysis Department using the above-referenced email address.
+- · printed on the contracted provider's letterhead - signed by an individual legally responsible for the conduct of the contracted provider, such as the sole proprietor, a partner, a corporate officer, an association officer, a governmental official, or a limited liability company member, and - . scanned and emailed to the Rate Analysis Department using the above referenced email address